Plantaginaceae

 Growth Duration: Annual

-Distribution: Occurring in the Columbia River Gorge in Washington; disjunct in southwestern British Columbia and the northern Olympic Peninsula, otherwise southern Washington to central California.
+Distribution: Occurring chiefly in the Columbia River Gorge in Washington, but disjunct in the northern Olympic Peninsula; disjunct in southwestern British Columbia and the northern Olympic Peninsula, otherwise southern Washington to central California.

 Habitat: Fairly moist in open to partly shaded places at low elevations.